gcapes/git-course/03-branching.md

 ### Branching in practice

-One of our colleagues wants to contribute to the paper but it's not quite sure if it will actually make a publication.
+One of our colleagues wants to contribute to the paper but is not quite sure if it will actually make a publication.
 So it will be safer to create a branch and carry on working on this "experimental" version of the paper in a branch rather than in the master.